KaiOBerg/master_thesis_cat_bonds/README.md

-Results for the financial scheme described in Case Study 3 are presented in:
+Results for the insurance scheme described in Case Study 3 are presented in:
    * results_fs_pools.ipynb\
    The notebook first imports the data on the respective single country bonds which were calculated on euler with the script
       * master_of_disaster_pooling.py\